tobega/tailspin-v0/TailspinReference.md

 decided by a [matcher](#matchers) condition on the _current value_.

 Note that at each step of a _value chain_, any number of values may be emitted for each input value.
 If no values are emitted from a step, the processing of that _value chain_ ends.
+Note that "no value" is the complete absence of a value, there is no placeholder no-value-value like "null".

 Whitespace works as a separator but is otherwise ignored.